 Why should you avoid cow’s milk and dairy?

 When asked what I recommend to start with a more conscious diet – regardless of the ethical thought, my first answer is: “Please stop consuming dairy products!”
 Today’s “normal” milk and dairy consumption has achieved amounts that are simply too much for the human body.
 Dairy is hidden in many foods that many people consume on a daily basis: yogurt, cream, cottage cheese, cheese, mascarpone, butter, crème fraîche, sour cream, skimmed milk powder, whey protein, etc.

 What is milk?

-Milk produced from plants is not labeled as “milk” in Germany but as a “drink”.
+Milk produced from plants is not labeled as “milk” in Germany but as a “drink”. *Here* is a list of the most popular milk-alternatives.
 The term “drink” is intended to protect the consumer from misleading.
 Coconut milk is the exception as well as scouring or sun milk.
 You do not have to understand that – nor do I. 🙂

 What’s wrong with milk?

 In addition to the highly controversial animal husbandry, there are many problematic factors associated with dairy consumption.
 I would like to briefly address a few of them.

 - According to the Federal Institute for Risk Assessment in Germany (BfR) cow’s milk is one of the “most important food allergens in children” (including, among others, chicken eggs, fish, wheat, soybeans, and nuts).
 Cow’s milk, thus, increasingly leads to food allergies in childhood and is an important food allergen in adulthood.
 It can trigger allergies at all ages.